elmotec/massedit/README.rst

     -e EXPRESSIONS, --expression EXPRESSIONS
                           Python expressions applied to target files.
 Use the line variable to reference the current line.
+    -f FUNCTIONS, --function FUNCTIONS
+                          Python function to apply to target file.
+Takes file content as input and yield lines.
+Specify function as
+                          <module>:<function name>.
     -s START_DIR, --start START_DIR
                           Directory from which to look for target files.
     -m MAX_DEPTH, --max-depth-level MAX_DEPTH